openneuropet/PET2BIDS/docs/installation.rst

 ------

-If you are unable to install this library from PyPi you can clone this repository to build and install the package as distributed on PyPi yourself with poetry:
+If you are unable to install this library from PyPi you can clone this repository to build and install the package as distributed on PyPi yourself with poetry.

+We use `poetry <https://python-poetry.org/>`_ to build this package, no other build methods are supported, further we encourage the use of `GNU make <https://www.gnu.org/software/make/>`_ and a bash-like shell to simplify the build process.

+After installing poetry, you can build and install this package to your local version of Python with the following commands (keep in mind the commands below are executed in a bash-like shell):

 .. code-block::